Drift towards isotropization during the 3D hydrodynamic turbulence onset: Introduction

 The research of turbulence remains essential, given its ubiquity in natural systems and its considerable resistance to analytical treatment~\cite{falkovich2001particles,dimotakis2005turbulent}.
 The developed stationary turbulence is the most studied case and serves as a starting point for many theoretical frameworks in the field.
 A key element in constructing its theory is the Kolmogorov hypothesis of the local isotropy of the velocity field~\cite{kolmogorov1941local,kolmogorov1941dissipation,biferale2005anisotropy}.
 Experiments~\cite{moisy1999kolmogorov} show that a developed turbulent flow is well described within the model of stationary isotropic turbulence with additive forcing~\cite{novikov1965functionals}.
 In the theory of developed turbulence, viscosity plays a central role, allowing the turbulent process to reach a steady state~\cite{frisch1999turbulence,benzi2023lectures}.

 However, the turbulence onset from a large-scale initial disturbance is a much less studied problem.
-In this case the viscosity can be neglected and the Euler equations can be used for analysis.
+In this case, the viscosity can be neglected and the Euler equations can be used for analysis.
 Then, the description of the initial stages of turbulence formation is an essentially non-stationary problem both in time and in space~\cite{alexakis2018cascades}, and the assumption of local isotropy, especially for anisotropic initial flows, does not appear as natural as in the case of the Kolmogorov turbulence.

 Since the early numerical experiments by Brachet \textit{et al}~\cite{brachet1992numerical}, it is known that, at the turbulence onset, the flow \corr{governed by the Euler equations} develops regions of exponentially increasing vorticity in the form of pancakes (thin vorticity sheets).
-In contrast, the stationary turbulence \corr{described by the Navier-Stokes equations} is characterized by the filament structures~\cite{farge2001coherent, zybin2015model, migdal2023statistical}, confirming that the statistical properties of the flow at this stage are essentially different. \corr{In particular, the emergence and evolution of pancakes in Eulerian dynamics, their destruction when the viscous scales get excited and emergence of filaments (ropes) during transition to a fully developed turbulent state have been recently observed numerically in~\cite{krstulovic2024initial}.
+In contrast, the stationary turbulence \corr{described by the Navier-Stokes equations} is characterized by \corr{significantly different types of structures, e.g., filaments~\cite{jimenez1998characteristics, farge2001coherent, zybin2015model}}, confirming that the statistical properties of the flow at this stage are essentially different. \corr{In particular, the emergence and evolution of pancakes in Eulerian dynamics, their destruction when the viscous scales get excited and emergence of filaments (ropes) during transition to a fully developed turbulent state have been recently observed numerically in~\cite{krstulovic2024initial}.

 At the stage of Eulerian dynamics,} the characteristic pancake thickness decreases exponentially with time, while the other two dimensions do not change significantly~\cite{agafontsev2015development,agafontsev2016asymptotic,agafontsev2018development}.
 The number of pancakes increases, and together they provide the leading contribution to the energy spectrum.
 When the pancakes orient similarly in space, representing strongly anisotropic configuration of the flow, the gradual formation of the Kolmogorov energy spectrum $E_{k}\propto k^{- 5/3}$ and the corresponding power-law scalings for the structure functions of velocity have been observed~\cite{agafontsev2015development,agafontsev2016development,agafontsev2019statistical}, in a fully inviscid flow.
 Conversely, when the pancakes orient randomly, the power-law scalings are not observed throughout the simulation time.
 It is natural to suggest, therefore, that anisotropy promotes the formation of the Kolmogorov energy spectrum and may enhance as turbulence develops, until the viscous scales will come into play.